Teenage Boys' Opinions. A 2018 survey conducted by regular correspondent JH, based on comments in the teen forum Teen Hut.

 Boys' issues.
 A translation of the amazing German site Jungsfragen.
 As of January 2017 the survey had almost 38,000 respondents!

 Dicky-leaks: what Aussie men have down under.
-New to the Helmet or Hoodie site, a survey of tens of thousands of Australian men by year of birth, from 1945 to 1998.
-The source of the information was a dating site which asked the question.
-They point out that the question was optional, and also that not all of the men would have been born in Australia.
+A survey on the now defunct Helmet or Hoodie site of tens of thousands of Australian men by year of birth, from 1945 to 1998.
+The source of the information was a dating site which asked the circumcision question.
+The link to the survey is no longer available but here are the basic figures.
 Circumcision rate was 71% for men born in 1945, and fell progressively from then.
 1981 was the 50/50 year, and for men born in 1998 it was 27%.
-(Presumably under-18s are not allowed on the site, but I am surprised to see that 72-year-olds use dating sites!)
+They point out that the question was optional, and also that not all of the men would have been born in Australia.
+Presumably under-18s were not allowed on the site, but it is surprising that 72-year-olds use dating sites!

 Website of the National Research Ethics Service, a division of the NHS National Patient Safety Agency (accessed 13.Feb.2010).